gnanikaiv/Multiplication-Benchmarking/README.md

-# Urdhva Thiryagbhyam Vedic Multiplication Benchmark
+# Conventional vs Urdhva Thiryagbhyam Vedic Multiplication Benchmark Using Python

 This repository contains a comprehensive benchmark comparing **conventional multiplication** using Python’s built-in operator to the traditional **Urdhva Thiryagbhyam Vedic multiplication** method.
 The Vedic method implements the ancient "Vertical and Crosswise" technique, manually handling digit-wise multiplication and carries.